Southwark Council's adult and family learning and skills service-working with Southwark people to create a fairer future for all.

 Fees for each course are shown in the course listings of the adult learning course guide, course fees, exam fees and materials fees are due on enrolment.

 The standard fee for new learners not receiving active means tested benefits is £3.90 per hour and the concessionary fee for new learners is £1.55 per hour .
 All students (except those on basic skills and family learning classes), pay an annual non-refundable registration fee of £5.

 No cost to learner

-From 2012/13 learners who meet certain criteria will not have to pay any fees for some courses.
+Learners who meet certain criteria will not have to pay any fees for some courses.
 These are: